harrymatthews50/MeshEditor/README.md

 #### Experimental (buggy) features
 - the capacity to view the brush as a highlighted region on the surface that tracks with changes to the cursor position is enabled.
 This is buggy when toggling between selection and interaction mode.
 I am hoping for a solution (https://stackoverflow.com/questions/74558545/enabling-disabling-renderer-multiple-times-changes-appearance-of-second-actor-in).
 This can also slow things down for dense meshes and can be disabled by setting showSelectionPreview=False in the call to the MeshEditor constructor.
 - double left click tries a 'paint bucket' selection of all vertices connected to the one that is clicked.
 This doesn't really work as expected.
 The issue seems to be that the connectivity method of pyvista.PolyData (on which this depends) does not label the connected components correctly.
 This might be fixed in future.
 - if you try to brush too fast the viewer can crash because it cannot keeep up with tracking the mouse (I assume).
 Just brush at a sensible speed and everything should be fine.
+You may also get a recursion error triggered while brushing fast.
+It doesn't interfere with the actual brushing.
 ### MeshEditor controls - 'landmark' mode
 - Toggle between 'selection' and 'interaction' modes' by pressing 's'
     - in interaction mode mouse click modify the camera prespective